epics-containers/usb-remote/main/_sources/reference/architecture.md.txt

-# usb-remote Architecture
+# Architecture

-This document explains the architecture and design of usb-remote (Anywhere USB).
+This document explains the architecture and design of usb-remote.

 ## Overview